szager-chromium/rr/Recording-Firefox.md

 rr should work out of the box with multi-process Firefox.
 Once you have a recording you can use `rr ps` to show all the process that were recorded and `rr replay -p <pid>` to attach to a particular process.

-You can combine that with `rr record -M` and `rr replay -g` to jump to a particular point in a particular process' lifetime.
+You can combine that with the `-M` and `-g` flags to jump to a particular point in a particular process' lifetime.

 ## Get help!